pros and cons of hydroponics

 1. Technology Reliance

 Hydroponics is a high-tech process.
 Most commercial operations utilize specialized equipment that regulates water temperature, as well as acidity and nutrient density.
-Because plants are cultivated in a completely climate-controlled environment, there is a significant reliance on technology.
+Farmers must rely on technology because plants cultivation takes place in a completely climate-controlled environments.
 Hydroponics is considerably more high-tech than other growing methods, and there is an opportunity in agtech to improve yields and decrease inputs.
 However, the amount of tech also makes it cost-prohibitive for beginning growers.

 2. Initial Investment